llewellynmeldrum/UnicodeScreen/readme.md

 <img src="assets/examples/meowth_png.png" alt="Demonstration screenshot showing meowth from pokemon." width="600"/>

 > [!NOTE]
 > *if you see repeated strings of �, this is probably your terminal trying to optimise drawing code.
-I've only observed this in iterm2 so far, so try it out in terminal.*
+I've only observed this in iterm2 so far, so try it out in terminal if youre on mac.*

 # Constraints